AI Exam

 Unstable Angina

-Clinical Features:
+- Clinical Features:

-- Pain occurs at rest, with minimal exertion, or with increasing frequency.
+- Pain occurs at rest, with minimal exertion, or with increasing frequency

-Investigations:
+- Investigations:

-- Cardiac biomarkers are normal, distinguishing it from NSTEMI.
+- Cardiac biomarkers are normal

 Myocarditis

-Clinical Features:
+- Clinical Features:

-- Often follows a viral illness or occurs in autoimmune diseases.
+- Often follows a viral illness or occurs in autoimmune diseases

-Investigations:
+- Investigations:

-- Elevated inflammatory markers (CRP, ESR).
+- Elevated inflammatory markers (CRP, ESR)

 Pericarditis

-Clinical Features:
+- Clinical Features:

-- Sharp, pleuritic chest pain relieved by sitting forward.
+- Sharp, pleuritic chest pain relieved by sitting forward

-Investigations:
+- Investigations:

-- ECG shows diffuse ST-segment elevation and PR-segment depression.
+- ECG shows diffuse ST-segment elevation and PR-segment depression

-- Echocardiography may reveal pericardial effusion.
+- Echocardiography may show pericardial effusion

 Takotsubo Cardiomyopathy (Stress Cardiomyopathy)

-Clinical Features:
+- Clinical Features:

-Investigations:
+- Investigations:

-- Coronary angiography shows no significant obstructions.
+- Coronary angiography shows no significant obstruction

-- Echocardiography reveals apical ballooning.
+- Echocardiography reveals apical ballooning

 Prinzmetal (Vasospastic) Angina

-Clinical Features:
+- Clinical Features:

-- Symptoms may resolve spontaneously or with nitrates.
+- Pain resolves spontaneously or with nitrates

-Investigations:
+- Investigations:

-- Transient ST-segment elevation on ECG during episodes.
+- Transient ST-segment elevation on ECG during episodes

-- Coronary angiography often normal.
+- Coronary angiography is typically normal

 Spontaneous Coronary Artery Dissection (SCAD)

-Clinical Features:
+- Clinical Features:

-Investigations:
+- Investigations:

 Other Cardiac and Vascular Causes